redlibrarian/redlibrarian.github.io/_posts/2019-03-16-christchurch-platforms-intellectual-freedom.markdown

 The time for platitudes is over, the time for asking whether libraries are "neutral" is long over.
 The time for new voices in the intellectual freedom field has come.
-I realize that the convenors of these panels - whether Pilar Martinez or someone else - has no requirement to include alternative, diverse, challenging voices, but the panelists and convenors must be prepared for criticism from those of us who see an absolute liberal intellectual freedom as intimately linked with the
+I realize that the convenors of these panels - whether Pilar Martinez or someone else - have no requirement to include alternative, diverse, challenging voices, but the panelists and convenors must be prepared for criticism from those of us who see an absolute liberal intellectual freedom as intimately linked with the